Liamade/ChirpLabs/README.md

 > **Infrastructure is disposable.
 Data is not.**

-ChirpLabs is the cybersecurity operations lab at Ball State University.
+ChirpLabs is a student hosting service at Ball State University.
 This repository is the complete infrastructure-as-code stack for the environment — everything needed to go from bare Proxmox nodes to a fully running security lab, from scratch, with one pipeline trigger.

 ---